Abelian gerbes, generalized geometries and foliations of small exotic R^4: Generalized (complex) structures of Hitchin

-\subsection{Generalized (complex) structures of Hitchin}
+\section{Generalized (complex) structures of Hitchin}

-In the previous subsections we have presented a way how to distinguish algebraically small exotic $\mathbb{R}^{4}$'s, at least those which correspond to even integral third cohomologies from $H^{3}(S^{3},\mathbb{Z})$ where $S^{3}$corresponds to the homology 3-spheres bounding the Akbulut cork.
-The third cohomology class of the target determines $k$ and the exotic small $\mathbb{R}^{4}$.
-The CFT data describe the level $k$ of the WZW model.
-Composing this with the conjecture from Section \ref{sub:The-conjecture} the CFT data describe different smoothness of $S^{4}$ too.

-In this section we are looking for tools enabling distinguishing between other exotic $R^{4}$'s which correspond not only to integral classes from $H^{3}(S^{3},\mathbb{R})$.
-The description via CFT and orientifolds of WZW $\sigma$- models in this general case is not possible at all, since a 2-dimensional CFT corresponding to non-integral cohomology classes is ill defined.
-The idea to look for the effects of various exotic $R^{4}$'s in the geometries of the boundary $S^{3}$ was proposed by Asselmeyer and Brans \cite{Asselmeyer2007} and we used it in Sec. \ref{sub:smooth-foliation}.
-This is due to the fact that $S^{3}$ has an unique smooth structure and the change of smooth structures on $\mathbb{R}^{4}$ cannot affect the smoothness of $S^{3}$.
-However, the geometries, foliations or some $K$-theoretic and categorical ingredients in dimension three, can vary.

-In this section we try to establish a similar correspondence between some others structures defined on the boundary $S^{3}$ whose variation reflects the change of smoothness on $\mathbb{R}^{4}$.
-These are generalized geometries and complex structures \footnote{Generalized complex structures require even manifolds dimension hence should be considered on $S^{3}\times\mathbb{R}$. } introduced by Hitchin \cite{Hitchin1999}.
+The general non-integral case is naturally captured by the use of generalized geometries of Hitchin.
+In this section we show the correspondence between structures defined on $S^{3}$ whose variations reflect the change of smoothness on $\mathbb{R}^{4}$.
+These structures are generalized geometries and complex structures \footnote{Generalized complex structures require an even dimension of the manifold hence should be considered on $S^{3}\times\mathbb{R}$. } introduced by Hitchin \cite{Hitchin1999} now called Hitchin structures.

-The idea of generalized structures is based on the substituting the tangent space $TM$ of a manifold $M$ rather by the sum $TM\oplus T^{\star}M$ of the tangent and cotangent bundles such that the spin structure for such generalized ,,tangent'' bundle now becomes the bundle of all forms $\wedge^{\bullet}M$ on $M$.